 - an administrative or technical support role.

-2.1 This policy applies to all staff members of The DoGenius Ltd, including hourly paid lecturers and other contracted staff employed directly by The DoGenius Ltd.
+2.1 This policy applies to all staff members of The DoGenius Institute, including hourly paid lecturers and other contracted staff employed directly by The DoGenius Ltd.

 2.2 The policy also applies to staff who are enrolled as students.